 Arguments

-- pathname: This is a required argument that specifies the path and name of the application or executable file that you want to run.
+- pathname (Required) – The full path or command of the application or file you want to run.

 Let’s say you have a VBA program that downloads a report from a website and saves it as a text file.
 You want to open this text file in Notepad after it has been saved.
 You can use the Shell function to achieve this:

-Dim reportPath as String reportPath = "C:\Users\username\Documents\Report.txt" Shell "C:\Windows\System32 otepad.exe " & reportPath
+Sub OpenReportInNotepad() Dim reportPath As String reportPath = "C:\Users\username\Documents\Report.txt" Shell "notepad.exe """ & reportPath & """", vbNormalFocus End Sub

 Understanding VBA Shell Function with Examples

-Description: The Shell function in Visual Basic for Applications (VBA) is used to execute an external program or a Windows command from within VBA.
-This allows the user to control and automate other programs through their VBA code.
-The Shell function returns the process ID (PID) of the launched program, which can then be used to manipulate the program further if needed.
+The Shell function in Visual Basic for Applications (VBA) is used to execute an external program or a Windows command from within VBA.
+It returns the Process ID (PID) of the launched application, which can be used with Windows API functions to control or monitor that process.

 Code: